mongodb/specifications/source/crud/crud.rst

     maxAwaitTimeMS: Optional<Int64>;

     /**
-     * Enables users to specify an arbitrary string to help trace the operation through
+     * Enables users to specify an arbitrary comment to help trace the operation through
      * the database profiler, currentOp and logs.
 The default is to not send a value.
      *
      * @see http://docs.mongodb.com/manual/reference/command/aggregate/
      */
-    comment: Optional<String>;
+    comment: Optional<any>;

     /**
      * The index to use for the aggregation.
 The hint does not apply to $lookup and $graphLookup stages.